-^{} Based on Helpline reports received between January and June 2023 nature of the care sector regulation of the care sector
+\ Based on Helpline reports received between January and June 2023 nature of the care sector regulation of the care sector

-Care Quality Commission (CQC) - the independent regulator of health and adult social care in England, responsible for the quality of care provided in certain care settings.
-The CQC ensures health and social care services provide people with safe, effective, high-quality care and encourage care services to continuously improve.
+Employment Agencies Standards (EAS) Inspectorate - is the state regulator for all recruitment agencies in its powers to act.
 It monitors, inspects, and regulates services and publishes the results.
-Where poor care is found, the CQC will use its powers to act.
+Where poor care is found, the CQC will use services provide people with safe, effective, high-quality care and encourage care services to continuously improve. responsible for the quality of care provided in certain care settings.
+The CQC ensures health and social care П Care Quality Commission (CQC) - the independent regulator of health and adult social care in England, types of care

 Employment Agencies Standards (EAS) Inspectorate - is the state regulator for all recruitment agencies in Great Britain, including in the care sector.

-Gangmasters and Labour Abuse Authority (GLAA) - doesn't have a specific remit concerning the care sector but has general enforcement powers and has referenced the care sector as one of its current priorities.
+Gangmasters and Labour Abuse Authority (GLAA) - doesn't have a specific remit concerning the care $\square$ sector but has general enforcement powers and has referenced the care sector as one of its current priorities.

-types of care